numeract/Nmisc/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)

-Miscellaneous R functions used at Numeract.

-The functions are expected to be used in other packages and projects.

-The functions mostly extend base and tidyverse packages.
+Contains functions useful for debugging, set operations on vectors, and 'UTC' date and time functionality.
+It adds a few vector manipulation verbs to 'purrr' and 'dplyr' packages.
+It can also generate an R file to install and update packages to simplify deployment into production.
+The functions were developed at the data science firm 'Numeract LLC' and are used in several packages and projects.

 ## Installation